 When events run smoothly, your guests simply get to enjoy them.
 But for that to happen, event planners need to have a solid event management tool and strategy to stay on top of every detail and deadline.
 Asana and Eventbrite recently teamed up to craft the ultimate event planning guide.
-From the eBook, we’ve pulled the most helpful tips to help you plan the perfect event in Asana.
+From the eBook, we’ve pulled the most helpful event management tips to help you plan the perfect event in Asana.

 Make an event plan that shows who’s responsible for what